Agent Deployment in Special Environments

 8

 After deployment, a Domain (corresponding to this K8s cluster) will be automatically created.
-Obtain the kubernetes-cluster-id of the your-cluster-name cluster from deepflow-ctl domain list, and then continue with the following operations.
+Obtain the kubernetes-cluster-id of the your-cluster-name cluster from deepflow-ctl domain list, and then proceed with the following steps.

-• Refer to Deploy DeepFlow Agent on Traditional Servers, but there is no need to create a Domain
+• Refer to Deploying DeepFlow Agent on Legacy Hosts, but there is no need to create a Domain.

-By default, DeepFlow Agent runs in K8s as a Daemonset.
-However, in some cases, to protect the apiserver from overload, Daemonset is not allowed to request the apiserver.
-In this case, a similar method to the "No Permission to Deploy Daemonset" described in this document can be used for deployment:
+By default, DeepFlow Agent runs as a Daemonset in K8s.
+However, in some cases, to protect the apiserver from overload, the Daemonset is not allowed to request the apiserver.
+In this case, you can also use a similar method to "No Permission to Deploy Daemonset" described above:

-• Deploy a deepflow-agent deployment, which is only responsible for list-watching the apiserver and synchronizing K8s resource information
+• Deploy a deepflow-agent deployment that only performs list-watch of the apiserver and synchronizes K8s resource information.

-deepflow-server relies on K8s resource information reported by deepflow-agent to achieve AutoTagging capability.
-When your environment does not allow deepflow-agent to directly watch the K8s apiserver, you can implement a pseudo-deepflow-agent specifically for synchronizing K8s resources.
+deepflow-server relies on K8s resource information reported by deepflow-agent to implement AutoTagging.
+When your environment does not allow deepflow-agent to directly watch the K8s apiserver, you can implement a dedicated pseudo-deepflow-agent to synchronize K8s resources.
 This pseudo-deepflow-agent needs to implement the following functions:

 The interface for reporting K8s resource information is (GitHub code link (opens new window)):